rhetr/surplus/README.md

 * if you use the arrow keys down to a file and then click it, it doesn't trigger the first time
 * when you follow a symbolic link and go back it takes you to back through the original path
 * j is treated differently from left arrow for some reason
-* waveforms take a while to load and slow down everything
 * peak files are big

 ## THOUGHTS